KPro1982/TeleportEverything/TeleportEverything/README.md

 - ![YES]: TargetPortal
 - ![PARTIAL]: CreatureLevelAndLootControl (CLLC)
     - You can use the ItemConfig.yml from CLLC if you disable Teleport Ore & Dragon Eggs checkboxes from the TeleportEverything config.
-    - Taxing system won't work if disabled, but you can use the CLLC's amazing world level feature.
+    - Tax system won't work if disabled, but you can use the CLLC's amazing world level feature.
 - ![YES]: Skyheim
 - ![YES]: QuickCart
 - ![YES]: XPortal